mheiber/redis/src/modules/API.md

     void RM_AutoMemory(RedisModuleCtx *ctx);

 Enable automatic memory management.
-See API.md for more information.
+When using automatic memory management, you do not need to explicitly free `RedisModuleCallReply`, `RedisModuleString`, and `RedisModuleKey` objects created in the current `RedisModuleCtx`.
+These objects will be released automatically when the callback returns.

  The function must be called as the first function of a command implementation that wants to use automatic memory.

+ For automatically managing memory for other types, see `RedisModulePoolAlloc`.

 ## `RM_CreateString`